lppedd/idea-vscode/README.md

 - Uses remote debugging, which is slower than native VS Code debugging
 - Debugger does not work immediately after invoking _Reload Window_
 - Cannot debug tests
+- _Before launch_ tasks are blocking, so we cannot use `npm watch` (never terminates).
+  I'll have to think how to work around this.

 ## Requirements